 Globally, enterprises are gearing towards advancing their digital transformation with IoT-enabled solutions.
-Leveraging smart devices, automation, and cloud systems, IoT offers unlimited opportunities to increase productivity with greater efficiency, lower costs, and enhanced customer experience.
+By leveraging smart devices, automation, and cloud networks, IoT offers unlimited opportunities to increase productivity with greater efficiency, lower costs, and enhanced customer experience.
 But for successfully deploying IoT solutions, the challenge to integrate devices, networks, cloud platforms, and software in a secure, cost-efficient, and compliant manner is a great one.
 A slew of IoT managed service providers (MSPs) are stepping in to help overcome this challenge.

 What are IoT managed services?

 IoT MSPs offer a one-stop solution for enterprises to successfully implement custom IoT-enabled solutions.
 With existing partnerships and the required infrastructural and consultation expertise, they unburden enterprises from the complexities of provisioning, implementing, and supporting their IoT solutions.
 A full-lifecycle MSP offering typically encompasses the following:

 Global IoT MSPs allow cross-border operation, provide multi-carrier support, and are better equipped to handle downtime issues, enabling enterprises to maintain high-quality standards and ROI.